• Skip to primary navigation

 Success Tips

-• Make sure you use ground flaxseed (not whole flaxseeds) for the flax egg.
+- Use ground flaxseed (not whole flaxseeds) to make the flax egg.

-• If you accidentally over blend the meatball filling, add more oats and mix it until you can shape it into solid balls.
+- If you accidentally blend the meatball filling too much and it's totally turned to mush, just add more oats to the mixture until you can shape it into solid balls.

 49 Super Tasty Lentil Recipes for Lentil Lovers!